Climate change risk

 4. Embed climate risk into acquisitions

 Ensure that your solicitor considers climate change risks from the start of the purchase process in their reporting on the title.
 Make use of the variety of climate change risk searches on the market to review the future risks to factor into to your management plan.
-TLT has worked with The Chancery Lane Project to update sample drafting on climate change risks for use in title reports which is available here and you can request that your solicitor includes this reporting as part of the due diligence process.
+TLT has worked with The Chancery Lane Project to update sample drafting on climate change risks for use in title reports.
+You can request that your solicitor includes this reporting as part of the due diligence process.
 If leasing a property, ensure the heads of terms include green lease clauses that support your ESG goals and future-proof the asset for potential changes in legislation such as MEES changes.

 5. Leverage your professional network